What is Data Mesh, Its Architecture, and Benefits: A Primer

 - It is easier to use than traditional data management approaches, making it more accessible and intuitive for users.
 This makes it a better choice for organizations that need to make data management easy for their employees.

 - Normally, enterprises have utilized a central strategy to process data from different data sources, types, and use cases.
-But his requires users to transport data from the edge to a central data lake to be queried for analytics.
-All of this takes up a lot of time, and is often expensive.
+But it requires users to transport data from the edge to a central data lake to be queried for analytics.
+All of this takes up a lot of time and is often expensive.

 - Data mesh is a new method of data management that promises to provide better data governance, improved data quality, and increased agility.

 - In a data mesh architecture, data is distributed across a network of nodes, each of which is responsible for a specific subset of the data.
 This allows for more fine-grained control over data access and updates and makes it easier to track changes and ensure data quality.